gbyonivo/zotopa/README.md

 run 'npm test' to run the tests (min coverage 80%)

-## Problems running on codesandbox!!!!
+## PROBLEMS running on CODESANDBOX!!!!

+IN THE SRC/API/SERVICE there is an option to use firebase uncomment the above commented code and comment the one below to use firebase.

 I have tried running this application on codesandbox but it will only work after I have made a change to the files.
 Any change I make will force the project to start (include adding space anywhere or even just deleting semi colons).
-Before that it shows an error related to the firebase client module I am using.
+Before that it shows an error related to the firebase client module I am using. and even shows errors with redux-sagas/effect.

 ## Authors